How to Get Viewers on Twitch: 40 Proven Ways to Boost Your Channel

 23. Push your Limits with 12- and 24-hour Streams

 People really love to support folks who are pushing their limits.
 Long streams, those that are 12 or even 24 hours, are great ways to build hype for your channel.
 Set a date a few weeks in advance and make an event out of it.
-Have a schedule for the full-time of the stream.
-People will come and support you just to see if you will make it!
+Create a schedule for the event.
+People will watch just to see if you will make it!

 24. Participate in Web Forums